Optimal Kinematic Synthesis and Prototype Development of Knee Exoskeleton

 The thick red line represent the cylinder of the linear actuator and black line represents piston.
-The combine length of piston and cylinder is represented as d in the figures.
-The figure \ref{G4} validate that the optimal design of exoskeleton with same stroke length (d) gives more range of rotation than previous design.
+The combine length of piston and cylinder is represented as $d$ in the Figs. The Fig \ref{G4} validate that the optimal design of exoskeleton with same stroke length ($d_{min}$) gives more range of rotation than inspired design \cite{jain2022linear}.

-To check the practicality of proposed optimized Knee joint exoskeleton, Graphical simulation of exoskeleton with mannequin has been performed in SolidWorks.
-The mannequin is based on average adult human being.
 The above simulation shows the feasibility of the optimal dimension.
 The range of motion achieved by this method is 148 degrees which is 24.7$\%$ more than the previous work without optimization on this design.
 This comparison has been done on the basis of same stroke length.
-It means the maximum distance (242 mm) covered by linear actuator is same in both cases.
+It means that the maximum distance (242 mm) covered by linear actuator is same in both cases.